Parking Services Booting FAQs

 4. What do I do if I have a boot on my vehicle?

-Contact the Department of University Safety at (613) 520-3612 or attend the Parking Services Office at 204 Robertson Hall to provide identification and make payment arrangements.
+Contact Campus Safety Services at (613) 520-3612 or attend the Parking Services Office at 204 Robertson Hall to provide identification and make payment arrangements.
 An officer will then be dispatched to remove the boot from your vehicle.
 Parking Services is open Monday-Friday between the hours of 8:30 a.m. and 4:30 p.m.
-The Department of University Safety must be contacted outside of these hours and their office is located at 203 Robertson Hall.
+Campus Safety Services must be contacted outside of these hours and their office is located at 203 Robertson Hall.
 Do not attempt to operate your vehicle with the boot still attached or to forcibly remove the device as this will cause damage to your vehicle.
 If you damage the boot or it the immobilization device is not returned to Parking Services in working order you may be subject to additional fines or criminal charges.

 5. Who places the boot on my vehicle?

-Trained Campus Safety Officers who are employed with the Department of University Safety are authorized to use the boot as a parking enforcement option.
+Trained Campus Safety Officers who are employed with Campus Safety Services are authorized to use the boot as a parking enforcement option.

 6. Is there a cost associated to having a boot placed on the vehicle?